Glottography/tutorials/digitising/index.md

 # Splitting language polygons from existing landforms

 This method splits language areas from an existing polygon dataset of continents and landforms.
 We use the **Land polygons including major islands** from the [1:10m Physical Vectors by Natural Earth](https://www.naturalearthdata.com/downloads/10m-physical-vectors/).
 The Natural Earth land polygons are available as shapefiles, a legacy standard for storing geographic vector data.
-To load the shapefile in QGIS, go to **Layer** > **Add Layer** > **Add Vector Layer...**, browse to the location of the Natural Earth land polygon shapefile, and click **Add**.
+To load the shapefile in QGIS, go to **Layer** > **Add Layer** > **Add Vector Layer...**, browse to the file location of the Natural Earth land polygon shapefile, and click **Add**.
 Alternatively, you can simply drag and drop the shapefile into the **Layers** panel in QGIS.

 <figure>
   <img src="images/natural_earth_land_polygons.png" alt="The Natural Earth Land Polygons" width="800" />